 STEP 2: PLANTING

-Fill about 2/3 of the pot with moist potting soil.
+Fill about 2/3 of the pot with the potting soil.
 Place one begonia tuber on the soil surface, with the hollow side up.
 Cover it with about 1/2″ of growing mix.

 Place the terrarium lid over the potted begonia.
 Water sparingly until growth begins, the terrarium will act as a greenhouse, retaining warmth and moisture and helping the begonia grow.
-Place it in a warm location in your home, where there is plenty of natural light.
-Avoid south-facing windows, as temperatures inside the cover will get too hot.
+Place in a bright, warm location in your home.
+Even though begonias are shade plants, when they are getting started they appreciate more light.
+You’ll probably want to avoid south-facing windows, as temperatures inside terrarium cover could get too hot.

-Depending on the temperature of your home (best temps for starting begonias are 70-75°F), you will see sprouts in 2-4 weeks.
-This can vary, so be patient.
-Water only when the soil is dry to the touch.
+Depending on the temperature of your home (best temps for starting begonias are 70-75°F), you will see sprouts in about two weeks.
+This can vary, so just be patient.
+Water when the soil is dry to the touch.

-When your begonia is about the size of the photo below, it is time to remove the terrarium cover.
-This may take 6-8 weeks.
+When your begonia is about the size of the photo on the right, it is time to remove the terrarium.
+This may take up to 6 weeks.

 STEP 3: TRANSPLANT AND ENJOY!

-Take the young plant out of the small pot and move it into a larger one, adding additional growing mix as needed.
-After transplanting, give your begonia a boost by watering it with an all purpose liquid fertilizer once a month.
-If you have multiple begonias to plant, you can plant them into separate pots or put them together in a larger container, keeping the tubers about 8″ apart.
+Once your begonia looks like the one above, you can transplant it into a larger container.
+Simply lift it out and place it in a new pot, adding additional growing mix as needed.
+If you want to give your begonia a little boost, you can add some slow release fertilizer granules, or fertilize with all purpose liquid fertilizer once a month.
+If you have used several terrariums and have multiple begonias to plant, you can plant them together in a larger container,keeping the tubers about 8″ apart.

-After any danger of frost has passed, you can move your begonias outside.
+When any danger of frost has passed, you can move your begonias outside.
 Choose a part shade location that doesn’t get any hot, midday sun.
 Morning or late afternoon sun is best.
-Water when the soil is dry to the touch and be sure to check more often during hot weather.
-Removing spent blooms and wilted leaves will help your begonia stay healthy and also encourage it to set more buds.
+Water when the soil is dry to the touch and be sure to check more often during dry, hot weather.
+Removing spent blooms and wilted leaves will encourage your begonia to bloom longer and prolong its beauty.

 To see our complete selection of tuberous begonias, click HERE.